elipousson/old_website/preston-gardens.md

 title: Preston Gardens
 permalink: /preston-gardens/
 ---
+\<div class=“p2 navy bg-aqua”\>

-	Note: This document is a **working draft**.
-Please contact [@elipousson] with any questions, suggestions or other comments.
+This document is a **working draft**.
+Please contact [@elipousson]() with any questions, suggestions or other comments.
 I have flagged editorial comments throughout the piece and included a handful of additional comments and questions at the end of the piece.
+\</div\>

-One of the significant challenges of our [Civil Rights heritage project][1] is tracing the history of places that no longer exist.
+One of the significant challenges of our [Civil Rights heritage project][2] is tracing the history of places that no longer exist.
 Why are we researching the history of buildings that no longer stand?
 Why not focus exclusively on the many buildings (including many threatened buildings) that still exist?

 There are several reasons:
 - Depending on how the resource was demolished, it can be difficult to tell whether any related resource may still survive.
 - Even when individual buildings are lost, related institutions such as churches or fraternal groups may still exist – making the history of the demolished building key to understanding the still extant resources
 - The importance of a broader public memory beyond extant resources to building support for the understanding and preservation of historic resources.

+\<div class=“p2 navy bg-aqua”\>
-	Note: Some readers may not be interested in this specific issue of the history and signifcance of nonextatnt resources—perhaps this should be split off from the main article.
+Some readers may not be interested in this specific issue of the history and significance of nonextant resources—perhaps this should be split off from the main article.
+\</div\>

 One example that stands out as a complex case study of how we research and interpret nonextant resources is a little-known black neighborhood just north of the Baltimore City Courthouse that was largely demolished for the construction of Preston Gardens in the 1910s.
 A handful of references in print and online have kept popular knowledge alive for this early incident of “urban renewal” as “negro removal” (borrowing from James Baldwin's 1963 phrasing).